openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 <br />
 <br />
 ## How __Not__ to Handle Application Secrets
 Let's remind ourselves of a way _not_ to handle application secrets.
-A common example of this well-discussed application weakness is described by `TODO` CWE - CWE-798: Use of Hard-coded Credentials (4.4) (mitre.org).
+A common example of this well-discussed application weakness is described by [CWE-798: Use of Hard-coded Credentials (4.4) (mitre.org)](https://cwe.mitre.org/data/definitions/798.html).
 While application security is often a tradeoff between multiple factors and broad edicts are not always appropriate, it's not controversial to simply say that hard-coding credentials in application code _should not be done_.
 <br />
 <br />
 <br />
 ## The New, Secure Enclave Way to Handle Application Secrets

 Enclaves provide two properties that enable applications to handle secrets securely: 1) strong identity, 2) runtime protection of secrets in memory.

-`TODO: This material should (already) exist in core Open Enclave documentation.
-Once the Open Enclave documentation is reorganized and complete, this best security practices section and link to relevant data.`
+These two properties enable secure point-to-point secret transfers.
+When you base your applications on enclaves, all secret management should occur dynamically _inside_ the enclave and through secure communications with trusted sources, such as cloud provider key vaults.
+Let's look at one example of how enclave attestation and enclave memory protection can combine to implement a secure channel.

+### Secure Key Release
+One of the core challenges customers have interacting with encrypted environments is how to ensure that you can reliably communicate with the code running in the environment ("enclave code").

+One solution to this problem is what is known as "Secure Key Release", which is a pattern that enables this kind of communication with enclave code.

+To implement the "Secure Key Release" pattern, the enclave code generates an ephemeral asymmetric key.
+It then serializes the public portion of the key to some format (possibly a JSON Web Key, or PEM, or some other serialization format).
+The enclave code then calculates the SHA256 value of the public key and passes it as an input to code which generates an SGX Quote.
+For Open Enclave, this is done with `oe_get_evidence` or `oe_get_report`.

+The client then sends the SGX quote and the serialized key to the attestation service.
+The attestation service will validate the quote and ensure that the hash of the key is present in the quote and will issue an "Attestation Token".

+The client can then send that Attestation Token (which contains the serialized key) to a 3rd party "relying party".
+The relying party then validates that the attestation token was created by the attestation service, and thus the serialized key can be used to encrypt some data held by the "relying party" to send to the service.